jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Perhaps jumping might change that and the clauses might get lines, but no lines that end up outside the embedding procedure.

-< Picture 41: clause that does have a line because of a jump to it >
+< Picture 41: clause that might have a line because of a jump to it >

 < It’s like when something’s a clause, it ignores its parent’s borders.
 Conversely, the contents of a block are by default only accessible within that block. >